LIVE FEED

 First Amendment – Free Speech restricts 80% confidence

-The establishment of a security zone limits the ability of individuals to freely navigate and access certain areas of the Ohio River, potentially impacting free speech activities such as protests or gatherings.
+The establishment of a security zone limits the ability of individuals to navigate freely in the designated area, potentially impacting free speech activities.

-Fourth Amendment – Protection from Unreasonable Searches and Seizures restricts 80% confidence
+Fourth Amendment – Right to be Secure restricts 80% confidence

 Back to Regulations